The Future of Data Centers: Shaping the Social and Political Landscape of Our AI Infrastructure header image [details on webpage]

 190 North Ave NW, Atlanta, GA 30313

-This event is co-sponsored by the Institute for People and Technology and the Brook Byers Institute for Sustainable Systems at Georgia Tech.
+This free event is co-sponsored by the Institute for People and Technology and the Brook Byers Institute for Sustainable Systems at Georgia Tech.

 The growth of AI and other data intensive industries has increased demand for data centers the world over, and “metro Atlanta has emerged as the world’s second-largest data center market[1].”
 This has created both opportunities for some companies, municipalities, and communities while simultaneously posing social and policy challenges.